-- Shall ensure that the purchasing process (through the use of an approved purchase order) always precedes the payment process (invoice). - Shall not purchase anything from any person or from any firm that is controlled, owned, or operated by that employee or from a relative within the second degree by blood or marriage of the employee. - Shall only initiate and approve requisitions within approved budget authority and ensure proper account coding per line item. - Shall check with the Central Store to find out if the item is in stock before making a purchase.
+- Shall ensure that the purchasing process (through the use of an approved purchase order) always precedes the payment process (invoice). - Shall not purchase anything from any person or from any firm that is controlled, owned, or operated by that employee or from a relative within the second degree by blood or marriage of the employee. - Shall only initiate and approve requisitions within approved budget authority and ensure proper account coding per line item. - Shall check with the Warehouse to find out if the item is in stock before making a purchase.
 If the item is not in stock, the end user shall select an approved vendor who will provide the goods and services. - Shall use approved vendors to procure goods and services.
-Note: The requirement to use approved vendors applies to all purchases with purchase orders. - If necessary, confirm with the Purchasing Department that an approved vendor is available for the goods or services needed. - If a vendor must be contacted to obtain information to prepare a requisition, the end user shall explain to the vendor that the request for information does not represent a commitment to purchase.

-- If a vendor contract is required, all terms and conditions must be reviewed and approved by the Associate Superintendent of Finance prior to Principal or Director's signature.
-This executed contract along with any required addenda must be attached to the requisition to obtain approval. - Shall provide initiating, authorizing, and adequately funding the procurement through a properly approved purchase order. - Shall monitor the requisition status and purchase order status by running a monthly rejection report open purchase order report.
-Money is still encumbered if you do not delete, release or close the requisition or purchase order. - Shall not release the requisition number or use a draft copy of the requisition to make purchases from a vendor. - Shall monitor the vendor's performance to ensure proper delivery of the goods or services ordered.
+Note: The requirement to use approved vendors applies to all purchases with purchase orders. - If necessary, confirm with the Purchasing Department that an approved vendor is available for the goods or services needed. - If a vendor must be contacted to obtain information to prepare a requisition, the end user shall explain to the vendor that the request for information does not represent a commitment to purchase. - If a vendor contract is required, all terms and conditions must be reviewed and approved in the SR Ticket System.
+This executed contract along with any required addenda must be attached to the requisition to obtain approval. - Shall provide initiating, authorizing, and adequately funding the procurement through a properly approved purchase order. - Shall not release the requisition number or use a draft copy of the requisition to make purchases from a vendor. - Shall monitor the vendor's performance to ensure proper delivery of the goods or services ordered.
 If the goods or services are not delivered as ordered, the end user shall take action necessary to protect the District's interest.
-Problems with a vendor's unsatisfactory performance shall be directed to the Purchasing Department for appropriate action, which may include closing the purchase order (See Section 1.9, resolving discrepancies). - Shall not make any commitments to acquire goods or services in the name of the District for personal use or ownership. - Shall not make or authorize separate, sequential, or component purchases in order to avoid requirements under the Texas Education Code, Section 44.031, or Board approval. - Shall coordinate purchases valued at \$25,000 or more with the Purchasing Department in order to select the method of procurement that will provide the best value to the District. - Shall process all requests for procurement that cost \$25,000 or more through the Purchasing Department for Board approval. - Shall follow the policies and procedures contained in Board Policy CH (LEGAL) for emergency purchases. - Shall be responsible for complying with statutory requirements, Board policies, and the Purchasing Manual procedures when purchasing goods or services for the District. - Shall not make changes to purchase orders after it has been sent to the vendor without prior approval from the Purchasing Department. - Shall ensure that items ordered match the purchase order. - Shall record the receipt of goods or services in MUNIS.
+Problems with a vendor's unsatisfactory performance shall be directed to the Purchasing Department for appropriate action, which may include closing the purchase order (See Section 1.13, resolving discrepancies).

+- Shall not make any commitments to acquire goods or services in the name of the District for personal use or ownership. - Shall not make or authorize separate, sequential, or component purchases in order to avoid requirements under the Texas Education Code, Section 44.031, or Board approval. - Shall coordinate purchases valued at \$50,000 or more with the Purchasing Department in order to select the method of procurement that will provide the best value to the District. - Shall process all requests for procurement that cost \$50,000 or more through the Purchasing Department for Board approval. - Shall follow the policies and procedures contained in Board Policy CH (LEGAL) for emergency purchases. - Shall be responsible for complying with statutory requirements, Board policies, and the Purchasing Manual procedures when purchasing goods or services for the District. - Shall not make changes to purchase orders after it has been sent to the vendor without prior approval from the Purchasing Department. - Shall ensure that items ordered match the purchase order. - Shall record the receipt of goods or services in MUNIS.